 One of the interesting things about Britannia is that the Queen herself took charge of the interior decoration of the family quarters.
 The traditionally furnished sitting room looks just like a slightly larger version of a living room in a middle class American home.

 The visit includes a look at the crew quarters as well as life below decks in the sick bay and laundry.
 Britannia was crewed by volunteers from the Royal Navy and, when the Queen was aboard, a contingent of Royal Marines.
 You can also have a very posh tea in the Royal Deck Tea Room.

-And except for July and August, when she is chartered, you can also see the Royal Racing Yacht Bloodhound - where Prince Charles and Princess Anne learned to sail as children.
+And except for July and August, you can also see the Royal Racing Yacht Bloodhound — where Prince Charles and Princess Anne learned to sail as children.

-Unless you happen to be staying in Edinburgh's Old Town, it's a steep - but pretty- climb through the Princes Street Gardens to the Castle.
-Dress warmly, no matter what time of year it is, because it's always windy and cold up there.
+Unless you happen to be staying in Edinburgh's Old Town, it's a steep, but pretty, climb through the Princes Street Gardens to the castle.
+Dress warmly, no matter what time of year, because it's always windy and cold up there.
 And wear comfortable, sturdy shoes.

 Holyrood Palace is still a working government building, much of it dating from the 17th and 18th centuries.
 But within its grounds you can also see the private apartments of Mary Queen of Scots and the 16th century tower.
 It was here that Mary's jealous husband Lord Darnley burst in on her,dragged off her private secretary David Rizzio, and stabbed him 56 times.

 Besides the dramatic story of the murder, Holyrood House is the place to explore the history of Scottish royalty.
 Next to the palace, the Queen's Gallery, hosts changing exhibits from the Royal Collection.

 See Government in Action at the Scottish Parliament